-The School Quality Reports are organized around the Framework for Great Schools, which includes six elements-Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust-that drive student achievement and school improvement.
+The School Quality Reports includes six elements-Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust-that drive student achievement and school improvement.

 The School Quality Reports do not include an overall grade or rating.
-Instead, they share ratings and information on the six Framework elements and on Student Achievement.
+Instead, they share ratings and information on the elements and on Student Achievement.

-Rigorous Instruction: This rating reflects how well the curriculum and instruction engage students, build critical-thinking skills, and are aligned to the Common Core.
+Rigorous Instruction: This element reflects how well the curriculum and instruction engage students and build critical-thinking skills.
 This section uses data from the Quality Review and the NYC School Survey.

-Collaborative Teachers: This rating reflects how well teachers participate in opportunities to develop, grow, and contribute to the continuous improvement of the school community.
+Collaborative Teachers: This element reflects how well teachers participate in opportunities to develop, grow, and contribute to the continuous improvement of the school community.
 This section uses data from the Quality Review and the NYC School Survey.

-Supportive Environment: This rating reflects how well the school establishes a culture where students feel safe, challenged to grow, and supported to meet high expectations.
-This section uses data from the Quality Review, the NYC School Survey, the percentage of students with attendance rates of 90% or higher, and movement of students with disabilities to less restrictive environments.
+Supportive Environment: This element reflects how well the school establishes a culture where students feel safe, challenged to grow, and supported to meet high expectations.
+This section uses data from the Quality Review, the NYC School Survey, yearly change in attendance, and movement of students with IEPs to less restrictive environments.

-Effective School Leadership: This rating reflects how well school leadership inspires the school community with a clear instructional vision and effectively distributes leadership to realize this vision.
+Effective School Leadership: This element reflects how well school leadership inspires the school community with a clear instructional vision and effectively distributes leadership to realize this vision.
 This section uses data from the Quality Review and the NYC School Survey.

-Strong Family-Community Ties: This rating reflects how well the school forms effective partnerships with families to improve the school.
+Strong Family-Community Ties: This element reflects how well the school forms effective partnerships with families to improve the school.
 This section uses data from the Quality Review and the NYC School Survey.

-Trust: This rating reflects whether the relationships between administrators, educators, students, and families are based on trust and respect.
+Trust: This element reflects whether the relationships between administrators, educators, students, and families are based on trust and respect.
 This section uses data from the NYC School Survey.